aSampo/usd-calculator/README.md

 This is a simple calculator app that allows you to calculate the value of different types of dollar exchange rates in Argentina.
 It provides real-time exchange rates and performs calculations based on the differents rates.

+## Deployed App

+The app is deployed and accessible at [USD-ARS](https://usd-calculator.vercel.app/).
+Check it out!

 ## Features

 - Choose from multiple types of dollar exchange rates, such as Official, Blue, Bolsa, and Turista.